Revisiting Entropy Rate Constancy in Text

 \section{Introduction}

-Chomsky famously argued that communication is not the primary "function" of natural language, claiming instead that language initially evolved as a tool for internal thought from which external, communicative language was bootstrapped \citep{hauser2002faculty, chomsky2005three}.
-Meanwhile, linguistic functionalists have countered by claiming that language is \textit{optimized for efficient communication} \citep[][]{gibson2019efficiency}.
+Linguistic functionalists have often claimed that language is \textit{optimized for efficient communication} \citep[e.g.,][]{gibson2019efficiency}.
 One common argument supporting theories of efficient communication is that humans communicate at or near \textit{channel capacity} \citep{shannon1948mathematical}; functionalists have argued that because interlocutors can only produce and comprehend a fixed amount of linguistic information per unit of time, and because speakers strategically arrange their utterances to convey as much information as possible, language should typically have uniform surprisal over time \citep{aylett1999stochastic, bell2003effects, doi:10.1177/00238309040470010201, jaeger2007speakers, jaeger2010redundancy}.
 Early evidence for this claim comes from \citet{genzel-charniak-2002-entropy}, which used $n$-gram language models to argue that English documents exhibit \textit{entropy rate constancy}.
 In this paper, we identify a limitation in \citet{genzel-charniak-2002-entropy}'s analysis and directly measure its hypothesis using neural language models.
 We then analyze results across a variety of datasets, languages, and models and discuss their implications for theories of efficient communication.